SoyBison/academic-kickstart/content/post/memnetch1.md

 ![ResMem Diagram](../../img/memnet/ResMem.png)

 For the following discussion, while ResMem is initialized to a pre-trained optimum, I have allowed it to retrain for our problem.
 The thought is that given a larger set of parameters the final model *should* be more generalizable.
 Using weights and biases, we can run a hyperparameter sweep.
+The code for this is [here](https://www.coeneedell.com/appendix/memnet_extras/#resmem)

 <center>